aridjayarecipes/cutesrecipes.web.app/content/post/2335-recipe-of-any-night-of-the-week-black-bean-feta-quinoa-bowl.md

 1. Take 2 tablespoons fresh cilantro leaves, torn for garnish

 Quinoa, Sweet Potato and Black Bean Bowls with Yogurt Dressing.
 Assemble the Quinoa Bowls: Add Quinoa, sweet potatoes, black beans, roasted red pepper, red onion, avocado, corn and then drizzle with crema Keywords: quinoa bowls, quinoa bowl, quinoa bowl recipe, sweet potato black bean, black bean sweet potato, vegetarian quinoa bowl, easy.
-I've taken the black bean and quinoa mixture and put it in a bowl and topped it with some diced avocado and feta cheese.
+I&#39;ve taken the black bean and quinoa mixture and put it in a bowl and topped it with some diced avocado and feta cheese.
 This quinoa bowl recipe features chickpeas, veggies, roasted sweet potatoes, and feta.

 <!--inarticleads2-->